How I’m Managing My Eating Disorder During Coronavirus

 I keep to a consistent schedule.

 Predictability helps reduce anxiety and gives a sense of control back.
 So each morning I wake up between 6:30 and 7 a.m., do my yoga practice, and meditate.
 Then breakfast, followed by a productive activity, and a walk.
 These things make sure that I’m taking care of myself.
+Of course, not everyone is able to keep a strict schedule during a quarantine.
+Even small, consistent rituals may be helpful.

 I take a walk outside.